← Home

 Recommended.

-Short list of what I actually use and recommend.
+A short list of what I actually use.
 Tools, books, people.
 No affiliate trickery.
 If it’s on here, it’s because I’d be worse without it.

 Tools I use every single day